Véronique Pecqueux-Rolland

-Véronique Pecqueux-Rolland (born 9 October 1972 in Voiron, Isère) is a French former handballer who played for the French national team.
+Véronique Pecqueux-Rolland (born 9 October 1972) is a French former handballer who played for the French national team.
 She received a gold medal at the 2003 World Championship and a silver medal at the 1999 World Championship.
 She won the Cup Winners' Cup with ES Besançon in 2003.

 Pecqueux-Rolland made her debut with the national team on 12 March 1993.
 She stopped playing for France after the 2008 Summer Olympics, having scored 898 goals in 302 matches.
 She retired from handball in April 2009.